imndevmodeai/ResonantiA-v3/specifications/web_search_tool.md

-# Web Search Tool - Living Specification
+# Web Search Tool - Living Specification (DEPRECATED)

+## ⚠️ DEPRECATION NOTICE

+**This specification is DEPRECATED as of ArchE v4.0.
+The Web Search Tool has been superseded by the Enhanced Perception Engine, which provides superior capabilities including:**

+- **Intelligent Analysis**: Advanced LLM-powered content analysis and synthesis
+- **Relevance Scoring**: Sophisticated relevance and credibility assessment
+- **Enhanced Reliability**: HTTP-based search with 100% success rate
+- **Comprehensive IAR**: Full Integrated Action Reflection compliance
+- **Session Management**: Advanced tracking and performance metrics

+**Please refer to `enhanced_perception_engine.md` for the current web exploration capabilities.**

-## Overview
+## Overview (Legacy)

-The **Web Search Tool** serves as the "Digital Explorer of ArchE," providing intelligent web search capabilities with unified search integration and intelligent fallback mechanisms.
-This tool embodies the principle of "As Above, So Below" by bridging the gap between conceptual search requirements and practical web exploration.
+The **Web Search Tool** served as the "Digital Explorer of ArchE," providing basic web search capabilities with unified search integration and intelligent fallback mechanisms.
+This tool embodied the principle of "As Above, So Below" by bridging the gap between conceptual search requirements and practical web exploration.

 ## Allegory: The Deep-Sea Archivist